brettimus/super-hearts/README.md

 ### translateY
 Range

 How far (in px) a heart is translated along the y-axis from the original click.
-I think in cartesian coordinates, so treat this as a cartesian translation.

 _Not affected by `scalar`._